ryanlintott/WordpressReader/README.md

 self.posts += try await site.fetch(remainingPosts)
 ```

 The default .fetch() will get pages in parallel but only return when they're all done.
-If you want each batch in order as soon their ready, use an async stream:
+If you want each batch in order as soon as they're ready, use an async stream:

 ```swift
 for try await batch in try await site.stream(request) {